-Mystery ‘explosion’ heard across Washington DC area
+Mystery ‘explosion’ heard across Washington DC as small plane crashes into mountain

 ‘Loud boom’ heard as far away as Annapolis, Maryland, at 3.15pm

-A mysterious explosion has been heard across a large area surrounding Washington DC on Sunday afternoon.
+A mysterious “explosion” has been heard across a large area surrounding Washington DC on Sunday afternoon.

-The “loud boom” reportedly shook houses in the US capital and was heard as far away as northern Virginia and Annapolis, Maryland, at about 3.15pm.
+The “loud boom” reportedly shook houses and rattled windows in the US capital and was heard as far away as northern Virginia and Annapolis, Maryland, at about 3.15pm.

-Officials have yet to issue a statement about what caused the explosion, but online commenters said it may have been linked to a DC Air National Guard drill over Chesapeake Bay.
+The City of Annapolis Office of Emergency Management said in a tweet that the boom was caused by an authorised US Department of Defense flight which had caused a sonic boom.

+It wasn’t immediately unclear if the DoD flight was linked to a to a plane crash in southwest Virginia around 3pm.

-When contacted for information, the Federal Aviation Administration told Fox5 a Cessna aircraft had crashed into mountainous terrain in a sparsely populated area of southwest Virginia around at around 3pm.
+The Federal Aviation Administration told The Independent a Cessna Citation aircraft bound for New York had crashed into sparsely populated mountainous terrain near Staunton.

-“The aircraft took off from Elizabethton Municipal Airport in Elizabethton, Tennessee, and was bound for Long Island MacArthur Airport in New York,” it said.
+“The aircraft took off from Elizabethton Municipal Airport in Elizabethton, Tennessee, and was bound for Long Island MacArthur Airport in New York,” a spokesperson said.

-One person claimed the explosion was connected to an air defence drill being conducted by the DC Air National Guard.

-“DC Air National Guard conducted air defense drills over the Chesapeake Bay and was cleared to go supersonic during an alert scramble exercise,” the commenter wrote.
+There was no immediate word on whether there were any casualties, or how many people were on board.

+According to flight tracker website FlightRadar24, a plane with a registration number N611VG took off from the Elizabethton, flew over New Jersey and New York before descending into a mountain in Virginia.

 The DC Fire and EMS Twitter account said emergency response officials were aware of the reports of a loud boom in the area.